mkovacek/how-to-test-aem-demo/README.md

  - AEM 6.5, Junit 5 & AEM Mocks

 For more details check [Test behaviour, not implementation](https://devz.life/blog/test-behaviour-not-implementation/)

-tl;dr;
+ - tl;dr;
-- If you don't write tests, start writing it
+   - if you don't write tests, start writing it
-- Test requirements not implementation
+   - test requirements not implementation
-- Developers should have time for writing tests
+   - developers should have time for writing tests

-## How to run tests
+### How to run tests
 mvn clean test